KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2025/02/06

+- Fixes an issue where the accumulated Grit Value has a chance of being abnormal when using a specific team to challenge Pure Fiction: Clichéd Sayings.

 ■2025/02/04

 - Fixes an issue where certain content in the Travel Log is abnormally displayed.